-- Bloor Research produced a study which questioned the benefits of Oracle in memory.
+- Bloor Research produced a study that questioned the benefits of Oracle in memory.

 - Bloor Research proposes that the maintenance overhead increases with Oracle in memory.